 Can explain IDEs

 Professional software engineers often write code using Integrated Development Environments (IDEs).
-IDEs support all development-related work within the same tool.
+IDEs support most development-related work within the same tool (hence, the term integrated).

 An IDE generally consists of:

 - A source code editor that includes features such as syntax coloring, auto-completion, easy code navigation, error highlighting, and code-snippet generation.

 - A compiler and/or an interpreter (together with other build automation support) that facilitates the compilation/linking/running/deployment of a program.